2016–17 Indiana Hoosiers men's basketball team: Recruiting class

 Indiana was able to land its top recruit in De'Ron Davis, when he announced his commitment to become a Hoosier on November 12, 2015.
-IU aggressively pursued Davis for more than 3 years, and they eventually beat out Mississippi State for the highly touted 6'9 forward from Aurora, Colorado.
+IU had aggressively pursued Davis for more than three years, and they eventually beat out Mississippi State for the highly touted 6'9 forward from Aurora, Colorado.
 After leading Overland High School to two consecutive 5A state championship titles, Davis was crowned 2016 Colorado Mr. Basketball.

-On April 24, 2016, a fifth man was added to the recruiting class after JUCO transfer, Freddie McSwain Jr., committed to play for IU.
-McSwain hails from Hinesville, Georgia and played basketball at Neosho County Community College.
+On April 24, 2016, a fifth man was added to the recruiting class when JUCO transfer Freddie McSwain Jr. committed to play for IU.
+He hails from Hinesville, Georgia and played basketball at Neosho County Community College.